ChrisPritchard/ctf-writeups/tryhackme/cmess.md

     ...
     ```

-3. Setting up an entry (could have also used curl with an explicit header) for `dev.cmess.thm`, going there returned a chat log:
+3. Setting up a host entry (could have also used curl with an explicit header) for `dev.cmess.thm`, going there returned a chat log:

     ```
     Development Log